-Term Life Insurance is life insurance that provides coverage at a fixed rate of payments for a limited period of time, the relevant term.
-After that period expires, coverage at the previous rate of premiums is no longer guaranteed and the client must either forgo coverage or potentially obtain further coverage with different payments or conditions.
-If the insured dies during the term, the death benefit will be paid to the beneficiary.
-Term insurance is typically the least expensive way to purchase a substantial death benefit on a coverage amount per premium dollar basis over a specific period of time.
+Term life insurance provides fixed rate coverage for a limited time.
+After that period expires, the policyholder must either forgo coverage or obtain further coverage with new conditions.
+But if the policyholder dies during the term, the benefit is paid to the beneficiary.
+Term insurance is typically the most affordable type of life insurance policy.

 Term life insurance is a pure death benefit.
 It doesn’t accumulate monetary value or gain interest.
 Term life insurance is generally favored over permanent life insurance because of the expense.

 A person might choose a term policy that expires near their retirement age.
 Believing that by the time they retire, they will have sufficient funds in retirement savings to provide financial security.
 Term insurance periods are typically 5, 10, 15, 20 and 30 years.